Orlando Arcia Player Props: Braves vs. Diamondbacks

 Orlando Arcia At The Plate

-- Arcia is hitting .314 with seven doubles, four home runs and 10 walks.
+- Arcia is batting .312 with seven doubles, four home runs and 10 walks.

-- Arcia has reached base via a hit in 23 games this season (of 35 played), and had multiple hits in 11 of those games.
+- Arcia has picked up a hit in 24 of 36 games this season, with multiple hits 11 times.

-- In 11.4% of his games this year, he has homered, and 3% of his trips to the dish.
+- He has hit a home run in four games this year (11.1%), homering in 2.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.